iodide-project/iodide/readme.md

 Please join us!
 The notebook is written using React+Redux, which, if you haven't used them, are pretty delightful -- there's some learning curve, but even for non-professional webdevs (like me) that curve is not too steep, and the mental model is clean and powerful.

+We especially need help with:

+- thinking about where exactly JS computation should live.
+In a webworker?
+Should we stay in the main thread?
+How do we give native-feeling dom manipulation if we're not in the main thread?
+- test coverage for everything in our system.
+- demos, tutorials, and documentation.
+The more we have, and the better organized it is, the better.

 You can view our [principles and assumptions]( https://docs.google.com/document/d/1KcELJ15hxvDBy4Qb8TzTZ1Lk_4kaSXjvzpcg3M0cQRg/edit# ) for this project here.

 Feel free to join our Slack channel: `#scientific-computing`